Irving Saladino

 Irving Jahir Saladino Aranda (born January 23, 1983) is a Panamanian former long jumper.
-He was Olympic champion, having won at the 2008 Beijing Olympics, and is Panama's first and only Olympic gold medalist.
+He was Olympic champion, having won at the 2008 Beijing Olympics, and remains Panama's first and only Olympic gold medalist.
 He was world champion in the long jump in 2007.
-He represented his country at three straight Olympics, from 2004 to 2012, and competed at four World Championships in Athletics from 2005 to 2011.
+He represented his country at three consecutive Olympics, from 2004 to 2012, and competed at four World Championships in Athletics from 2005 to 2011.